 Zhui Ning Chang (she/they) is a Malaysian editor, sensitivity reader and theatre practitioner based in London and Singapore.
 Her work engages with topics such as decoloniality, migration and diaspora communities, speculative futures, and queer hopepunk action.

 Zhui Ning edits on a freelance basis, with a specific interest in works by writers from underrepresented backgrounds.
 Her primary focus is in genre fiction, particularly science fiction, fantasy and horror.
-Zhui Ning provides sensitivity reader services for a variety of lived experiences, with previous clients including HarperCollins and Simon & Schuster.
+Zhui Ning provides sensitivity reader services for a variety of lived experiences, with previous clients including self-published writers, game designers, HarperCollins, Simon & Schuster, Library Journal, and more.
+She also works with game development companies and educational institutions to create culturally conscious materials.
 Please see Reading/Editing Services for a detailed breakdown of her services.

 In theatre, Zhui Ning is an award-winning director, producer, and facilitator.
 Her practice focuses on intercultural performance, multilingual storytelling, and theatre as resistance.
 Zhui Ning's directing work has been presented with companies in the UK, USA and Singapore.
 She works mainly in new plays, and also has experience in devising, musicals, opera, and audio drama.